Energy Conservation Tips

 Using multi effect evaporators in place of single effect evaporators reduces the steam consumption by about 1/3rd.

-Utility flows should be measured accurately
+Utility flows should be measured accurately.

 During product drying, lumps should be broken into smaller pieces